How To Get Rid Of Excess Phlegm In Your Throat

 When you’re sick with certain illnesses, phlegm noticeably hangs around in the back of your throat.
 Sometimes, that’s when you’ll notice it.

 Phlegm is one of your body’s ways of collecting and getting rid of bacteria in your respiratory tract.
-It could come out of your nose and sinuses, come up when you cough or build up in your throat.
+It could come out of your nose and sinuses, come up when you cough, or build up in your throat.

 Your mucus membranes make phlegm to protect and support your respiratory system.
 This helps your body trap dust, allergens, and viruses.
 When you’re healthy, the mucus produced is thin and less noticeable.